mpram/IoT_Academy/Month_2/Day_2/readme.md

 ```

-If you never used before you will be prompted to mount an storage account, click **Create Storage** to continue.
+If you never used  CLI before you will be prompted to mount an storage account, click **Create Storage** to continue.
 If you used before, you will skip this step.

 Run the following commmand to create an Azure IoT Hub, make sure to replace the name of your Resource Group and assign a name to your IoT Hub similar to **iotacademySUFFIX**